The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 \item Invoke the ``Wyoming'' rule, or \textit{smallest-entitled-unit rule}: since every state is required to receive at least one representative, it might seem plausible to try to choose $R$ so that the $\bar{D} = \tfrac{P}{R}$ is as close as possible to the population $p_{\stext{min}} = \min\limits_{s} [ p_s ]$ of the least populated state \cite{shugart:2013}.
 While not a terrible idea, this has a minimax feel, and does not actually attempt to account in any sense for disproportionality summed or averaged over all state populations.

-\item Use a ``Rhode Island,'' or \textit{most-over-represented rule}: sometimes a small-ish state with more than one representative can be over-represented to a greater extent than the smallest state (as measured, say, by the differences between $\bar{D}_s$ and $\bar{D}$).
+\item Use a ``Rhode Island,'' or \textit{most-over-represented rule}: sometimes a small-ish state with more than one representative can be over-represented to a greater extent than the smallest state itself (as measured, say, by the differences between $\bar{D}_s$ and $\bar{D}$).
 So we could try to choose $R$ iteratively, in order to minimize the maximum degree of over-representation.
 But this minimax strategy emphasizes over-representation over under-representation, and ignores variations in average district size which do not affect the most-over represented state.

 \item Use the \textit{cube root rule}: Taagepera \cite{taagepera:1972,shugart:2014} found an empirical power-law relationship between the overall size of the population of a country and the size of its ``lower-house'' national assembly, where approximately $R \sim P^{1/3}$.
-Using a very simple model based on the ideas of representatives as ``interest aggregators,'' and efficient balancing of representative-constituent versus inter-representative communication channels, he was able to motivate a scaling relation of the form \be R \approx (2 \alpha P)^{\frac{1}{3}} \ee in the typical limit for which $P \gg R$, and where $\alpha$ represents the ``politically active'' fraction of the population, which might be taken to be the average proportion of the population which are literate adults.\footnote{Based on U.S.\ Census estimates, about $77\%$ of the US population is aged $18$ or older and about $86\%$ is literate.
-So as of 2017, this would suggest an optimal House size of about $R \approx 754$.} But before we get too excited, observe that there is appreciable scatter in the empirical record, and that almost all data look somewhat linear on a log-log plot. \end{enumerate}
+Using a very simple model based on the ideas of representatives as ``interest aggregators,'' and efficient balancing of representative-constituent versus inter-representative communication channels, he was able to motivate a scaling relation of the form \be R \approx (2 \alpha P)^{\frac{1}{3}} \ee in the typical limit for which $P \gg R$, and where $\alpha$ is supposed to represent the ``politically active'' fraction of the population, which might be taken to be something like the average proportion of the population which are literate adults.\footnote{Based on U.S.\ Census estimates, about $77\%$ of the US population is aged $18$ or older and about $86\%$ is estimated to be literate.
+So as of 2017, this would suggest an optimal House size of about $R \approx 754$.} But before we get too excited, observe that there is appreciable scatter in the empirical record, and that almost all data look somewhat linear on the sort of log-log plot used to motivate this power law. \end{enumerate}